Ultrapar Participações (NYSE:UGP) Hits New 52-Week Low at $2.55

 Ultrapar Participações S.A.
 (NYSE:UGP) reached a new 52-week low during trading on Monday .
 The company traded as low as $2.55 and last traded at $2.58, with a volume of 2390 shares.
 The stock had previously closed at $2.66.

-UGP has been the topic of a number of recent research reports.
-Zacks Investment Research cut Ultrapar Participações from a “buy” rating to a “hold” rating in a research note on Wednesday, August 11th.
+UGP has been the topic of several recent analyst reports.
+Zacks Investment Research cut Ultrapar Participações from a “buy” rating to a “hold” rating in a research report on Wednesday, August 11th.
 Citigroup raised Ultrapar Participações from a “neutral” rating to a “buy” rating in a research report on Wednesday, May 26th.

 The company has a debt-to-equity ratio of 1.45, a current ratio of 1.76 and a quick ratio of 1.27.
 The company has a market capitalization of $3.46 billion, a PE ratio of 20.46, a PEG ratio of 0.66 and a beta of 1.33.
 The firm has a 50-day moving average of $3.16 and a 200 day moving average of $3.56.